jsperf/jsperf.com/README.md

 ## Testing

 We use [lab](https://github.com/hapijs/lab) as our test utility and [code](https://github.com/hapijs/code) as our assertion library.
-Lab lints with [eslint](http://eslint.org/) using the [standard style](http://standardjs.com/).
+Lab lints with [eslint](http://eslint.org/) using the [semistandard style](https://github.com/Flet/semistandard).
 100% code coverage by unit tests is required.
 To run the test suite:

 ```
 # everything